 So were Buskirk’s scientific stone arch bridges a success?
 It would appear to be the case.
 As mentioned above, Buskirk stated that 10 stone arch bridges were built from 1907 through 1913, 7 of them scientifically designed.
 A look at our list of stone arch bridges of Butler County reveals that 6 stone arch bridges from this era remain, not counting the 1907 whitewater river culvert which was actually built by Plum Grove Township, not the county.
 This means that 60% of these 100-year-old stone arch bridges Buskirk mentioned are still in use!
 It is difficult to tell which of the stone arch bridges are the “scientific” ones, though all of them are well built.
 It is noteworthy that one of these six bridge have seen notable reconstructions (the 1912 Hill Bridge over Dry Creek,) with sections of the spandrel walls being replaced with concrete.
 Below are the six remaining stone arch bridges in Butler County from the 1907 through 1913 era.

 The Hill Bridge is unusual inasmuch as the contract was, apparently, let by Augusta Township, yet the Butler County Commissioners were the ones to actually accept the bridge.
 Incidentally, according to Buskirk, the Hill Bridge was not originally built entirely to the specifications.
-The Hill Bridge is presently scheduled to be reconstructed in 2022; more information on this as well as the recent replacement of the 1910 Whitewater River Bridge can be found here.
+The Hill Bridge and the 1910 Henry Creek Bridge were to be reconstructed at one point.
+This reconstruction may still be planned, though at the minimum the timing seems to have slipped a little; more information on this as well as the fairly recent replacement of the 1910 Whitewater River Bridge can be found here.

 The era of scientific stone arch bridges marked the last days of stone arch bridge building in Butler County.
 After 1915, no major stone arch bridges were built anymore in the county, perhaps due to the collapse of the Whitewater River Bridge.
 Be that as it may, the last stone arch bridges built by Butler County represented the pinnacle of stone arch bridge design, not just for Butler County, but for much of the state of Kansas.